Back to Blog

 Implement Property Management Workflows Like You've Done It Before: A Five-Phase Rollout Plan

-Most property management companies don’t struggle because their people don’t care - they struggle because the work is fragmented, the rules are unwritten, and every week brings a new workaround.
+Most property management companies don't struggle because their people don't care -- they struggle because the work is fragmented, the rules are unwritten, and every week brings a new workaround.

-Calm, scalable companies are willing to freeze policy, roll out one workflow at a time, and have a clear path forward.
+After supporting PMCs from 200 to 5,000+ units implement Monday.com, one truth stands out: Calm, scalable companies are willing to freeze policy, roll out one workflow at a time, and have a clear path forward.

 The Story

-Their monday.com was beautiful - dozens of boards, clever automations - but no one used it.
+A 1,600-door firm came to us after a failed automation project.
+Their Monday.com was beautiful -- dozens of boards, clever automations -- but no one used it.
 It was a museum of half-finished ideas.

-The problem wasn’t effort; it was order.
-They’d tried to automate everything at once - leasing, renewals, maintenance, turns, inspections.
-Without freezing SOPs.
+The problem wasn't effort; it was order.
+They'd tried to automate everything at once without freezing SOPs.
 Every week, the process shifted.
+The team was building in sand.

-We started over.
+We started over:

 1. Freeze the policy.
 Not perfect, just agreed-upon.